RubenCid35/RubenCid35/README.md

 ### Hi there 👋

 I am Rubén Cid Costa.
-At the current time, I am an student 🌱 in the Univeesidad Politécnica de Madrid while
+At the current time, I am an student 🌱 in the Universidad Politécnica de Madrid.

 ## LANGUAGE USED💬: